Undergraduate Course Catalog 2016-2017

 English Teaching, (B.A.)

-This major takes the guesswork out of course selection by clearly delineating the prerequisites necessary for New Hampshire state teaching certification and UNH’s master of arts in teaching.
+This major takes the guesswork out of course selection by clearly delineating the prerequisites necessary for New Hampshire state teaching certification and UNH’s Master of Arts in Teaching (MAT).

 ENGL 419, Introduction to Critical Analysis

 ENGL 516, Survey of American Literature, Civil War to Present

 An additional 500/600/700-level English course

 ENGL 657, Shakespeare